yubathom/senior-frontend-test/README.md

 Hi!

-I really liked to doing this.
-I think got better at tailwind after doing this.

 I made some very basic unit tests for some of the key components of the form.
 I've used jest and vue-test-utils to do this.

 ![pony_unit](https://user-images.githubusercontent.com/4117768/95041838-38166500-06ae-11eb-8b07-d700031037b2.png)